 {{ archive.Content | render | striptags }}

-PassrenderFilter, Markdown content is converted to HTML,striptagsRemove these HTML tags and ensure that the final output is plain text.
-It should be noted that,renderThe filter outputs HTML, if displayed directly on the page, in order to avoid the browser escaping HTML tags and make the HTML tags display directly, it is necessary torenderFilter AppendsafeFilter, but withstriptagsUsed together, sincestriptagsFinally, it will remove all HTML, sosafeIt is not necessary, because the final result it processes is plain text.
+ByrenderFilter, Markdown content is converted to HTML, thenstriptagsRemove these HTML tags to ensure the final output is plain text.
+It should be noted that,renderThe filter outputs HTML, if displayed directly on the page, in order to avoid the browser escaping HTML tags and causing HTML tags to be displayed directly, you need torenderAfter the filter is addedsafeThe filter.
+But withstriptagsWhen used together, due tostriptagsUltimately, it will remove all HTML, sosafeIt is not necessary, because the final result it processes is plain text.

 Flexible control:removetagsFilter

-Sometimes, our requirements may be more specific: we do not want to remove all HTML tags, but only certain ones, while retaining other tags (such as, we want to retain<a>Label so that users can click on the link, but remove all images<img>word or paragraph<p>Label).
-At this time,removetagsThe filter becomes particularly powerful.
+Sometimes, our needs may be more refined: we do not want to remove all HTML tags, but only want to remove specific ones, while keeping other tags (such as, we want to keep<a>Label so that users can click on the link but remove all images<img>Or paragraph<p>Label).
+At this point,removetagsThe filter is particularly powerful.

-removetagsThe filter allows you to specify one or more HTML tags to remove.You just need to provide a comma-separated list of tag names after the filter.<i>and<span>Label, but keep all other content, you can write it like this:
+removetagsThe filter allows you to specify one or more HTML tags to remove.You just need to provide a comma-separated list of tag names after the filter.For example, if you want to remove<i>and<span>Label, but keep all other content, and you can write it like this:

 {# 移除 <i> 和 <span> 标签,保留其他所有标签 #}